-- Community support projects including health care, road, school and athletic facility improvements, material for community sewers, capital for pig farming, a playground, support for community sports, community plots and others. - Partnering with SENA (the governmental national training center) to provide training and education for over 250 community members thus far in order for them to be able to work with the Company. - Workshops to strengthen the Community Action Boards for the local government and leadership bodies. - Salary replacement for miners from the Alacrán community for basic living expenses when exploration operations were carried out in their operating area. - Support for training in first aid, environmental management, dressmaking and food handling for the community, as well as cacao farming. - Formalization of two small scale mines in Pirita and Buenos Aires, which will allow 23 families to mine legally, safely and without affecting the environment.
+- Community support projects including health care, road, school and athletic facility improvements, material for community sewers, capital for pig farming, a playground, support for community sports, community plots and others. - Partnering with SENA (the governmental national training center) to provide training and education for over 500 community members thus far in order for them to be able to work with the Company. - Workshops to strengthen the Community Action Boards for the local government and leadership bodies.